3 creative photography techniques using burst mode

 The same goes for memory cards.

-Better quality, fast memory cards will handle continuous shooting mode far better than lower quality, slower memory cards.
+Better quality, fast memory cards handle continuous shooting mode far better than lower quality, slower memory cards.

 3 fun ways to use burst mode